Health Resources

 The thyroid gland is a butterfly-shaped gland present in the neck.
 It is made of two lobes on either side of the neck and connected in the middle by a narrow piece of tissue called isthmus.
 In Graves' Disease, the thyroid gland is overactive which causes an increase in the thyroid hormone levels.
 This suppresses the brain's production of Thyroid-Stimulating Hormone (TSH).

 Graves' Disease is caused by a combination of genetic, environmental and autoimmune factors.
-In this condition, auto-antibodies are produced against the thyroid gland.
+In this condition, the immune system produces auto-antibodies against the thyroid gland.
 The most common antibody seen in Graves' Disease is Thyroid Receptor Antibody (TRAb).
+These auto-antibodies cause excessive release of thyroid hormones from the thyroid gland.

 Signs And Symptoms Of Graves' Disease

 In Graves' Disease, the most common symptoms include swelling in the front of the neck (also called a goitre), weight loss despite having a good appetite, palpitations, increased perspiration, diarrhoea, hyperactivity, emotional lability and worsening school performance.
-Other signs include finger tremors, tachycardia (fast resting heart rate) and increased blood pressure.
+Other signs include finger tremors, fast resting heart rate, increased blood pressure and irregular menses (for girls).

 Diagnosis And Treatment Options For Graves' Disease